Kevin22888/Research-Bootes-III/README.md

 # Analysis of the dwarf galaxy Bootes III: a system likely undergoing tidal disruption

-This is a repository for my work in AST425, the astrophysics research course at U of T. My project supervisor is Professor Ting Li.
-My project is to analysis the dwarf galaxy Bootes III, a system speculated to be experiencing tidal disruption.
+This is a repository for my work in AST425, the astrophysics research course at U of T. My supervisor is Professor Ting Li.

 The analysis is divided into the following parts:
 1. Finding member stars of Bootes III.
 Calculating its systemic parameters.